objectlabs/maker/README.md

 Maker is a simple and powerful OO toolkit for Javascript.

-The central design goal of Maker is to provide a completely delcarative mechanism for defining classes and instances of classes (objects).
-Maker accomodates both the _classical_ and _prototype_ patterns of implementing OO in a simple and unified manner.
+The central design goal of Maker is to provide a delcarative mechanism for defining classes, objects (instances of classes), and configurable command-line programs.

+Maker supports both the _classical_ and _prototype_ patterns of implementing OO in a simple and unified manner.
+In addition, Maker is a Depedency Injection framework that allows for the creation of highly configurable re-usable software components and applications.

+In particular, Maker provides mechanisms for:

+* Defining objects and classes
+* Defining re-usable software components and managing their lifecycle
+* Defining top-level commandline interfaces with easy options parsing
+* Managing application-level configuration
+* Configuring and managing application logging

 Installing Maker
 ----------